 'We’ve received letters from our customers saying, "I was so sad when I didn’t get to use my diaper bag anymore."
 We are just answering that call.'

-Like daughter, like mother: Pink Chicken, known for it's soft cottons and bohemian-inspired prints, will roll out mother-daughter styles starting next year
+Pink Chicken, known for it's soft cottons and bohemian-inspired prints,

-Like daughter, like mother: Pink Chicken, known for it's soft cottons and bohemian-inspired prints, will roll out mother-daughter styles starting next year
+will roll out mother-daughter styles starting next year

 Ms Riley's website explains, 'Rachel’s customers would tell her, "My children are better dressed than me!"
 Of course she wanted to help.'